wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 - Main File - Desert Natural Weathers TTW

-:::warning
+:::note
-ALWAYS LOAD THESE WEATHER MODS LAST.
-This should already be the case if following the guide.
+Weather mods **MUST** always load after all other mods, which should already be true if following the guide.
 :::